 Administration of City Government.
-The City Council and its members shall deal with the administrative service solely through the City Manager and neither the Council nor any member thereof shall give orders to or request information from any subordinates of the City Manager, either publicly or privately.

-The City Manager shall take his/her orders from the City Council only when sitting in a duly convened meeting of the Council and no individual Councilmember(s) shall give any orders or instructions to the City Manager.
+The City Council shall deal with City administrative staff solely through the City Manager.
+Neither the City Council nor member(s) thereof shall give orders to or request information from any subordinates of the City Manager.
+Councilmembers shall request information from the City Manager or the City Clerk.
+The City Manager shall take their orders from the City Council only when sitting in a duly convened meeting of the Council.
+No individual Councilmember(s) shall give orders or instructions to the City Manager.

 Removal of City Manager.
+The City Manager shall hold office at the pleasure of the City Council.
 The City Manager may be removed consistent with the applicable provisions of the Novato Municipal Code and the City Manager's employment agreement.

-2.04 CITY ATTORNEY'S DUTIES
+2.03 CITY ATTORNEY

 Appointment of the City Attorney.
-The City Attorney shall be appointed by the City Council on the basis of legal knowledge, administrative qualifications, experience and understanding of municipal government and applicable State and Federal laws.
-The City Attorney may be an individual or a firm and may be an employee of the City or a contractor of legal services.
+The City Council shall appoint the City Attorney based on legal knowledge, administrative qualifications, experience and understanding of municipal government and applicable law.
+The City Attorney may be an individual or firm and may be an employee of the City or contractor of legal services.
 If a firm is selected, an individual shall be designated as the City Attorney and shall be the primary contact with the firm for all legal matters.
-The City Attorney, if a member of a firm, may designate other members of the firm to perform specific assignments but shall remain responsible for the quantity and quality of all legal work performed by the firm.
+The City Attorney, if a member of a firm, may designate other members of the firm to perform specific assignments.
 The City Council should enter into an employment agreement or a contract defining the scope of services and outlining the terms and conditions for total compensation.